tianheg/til/css/use-css-selectors-to-style-elements.md

-# Use CSS Selectors to Style Elements
+# Use CSS Selectors To Style Elements

 ```html
 <head>